 Spelled inconsistently, Robert Lottridge was a resident and innkeeper in Albany during the middle decades of the eighteenth century.
 We seek defining information on his origins and path to Albany.
 We have not discounted a connection to the William Loveridge family of greater Albany County.
 Occasionally, this mainline innkeeper and businessman was referred to as "Richard" Lottridge.

 He probably was born during about 1720 and was of English ancestry.
 He was a member and "staunch supporter" of St. Peter's Anglican church.
-His wife was Elizabeth Hopkins - with whom he had at least three children who were christened at St. Peter's between 1749 and 1757.

 Sources: The life of Robert Lottridge is CAP biography number 453.
 This sketch is derived chiefly from family and community-based resources.

 first posted 9/20/06; updated 1/30/15